-In considering the relationship, Walker J acknowledged that there was a long-standing relationship, both professional and personal, between Mr Derhamy and Mr Ali, and beneath that relationship was a deep-rooted religious connection.
-Certainly Mr Derhamy was not Mr Ali’s preacher, however, the former’s knowledge of Islam, and his religious conviction led Mr Ali to seek out his opinions, and Mr Ali placed great weight in those views.
-Of importance also was that as Mr Ali’s health deteriorated, his interest in Islam increased, and his vulnerability also increased; this vulnerability occurred in two ways.
-Firstly, by increasing the strength of the religious authority, and secondly, by causing a considerable lapse in Mr Ali’s understanding of the full meaning of the Ali Mudhabara.
-(Fa’agutu at [95]-[96].
-Indeed, her Honour then explicitly acknowledged how powerful religious influence can be to the vulnerable, observing that “… the ease and subtlety by which suggestions may be conveyed to, encouraged in, and absorbed by those vulnerable to them as to what is the will of God in relation to their particular actions in particular matters”, (Fa’agutu at [98], citing Quek v Beggs at 761) should not be underestimated.
+Walker J acknowledged that there was a long-standing relationship, both professional and personal, between Mr Derhamy and Mr Ali, and beneath that relationship was a deep-rooted religious connection.
+Mr Derhamy was not Mr Ali’s preacher, however, the former’s knowledge of Islam, and his religious conviction led Mr Ali to seek out his opinions, and Mr Ali placed great weight on those views.
+Also of relevance was that as Mr Ali’s health deteriorated, his interest in Islam increased, as did his vulnerability.
+This vulnerability occurred in two ways.
+Firstly, by increasing the strength of the religious authority, and secondly, by causing a considerable lapse in Mr Ali’s ability to understand the full meaning of the Ali Mudhabara.
+Indeed, her Honour explicitly acknowledged how powerful religious influence can be to the vulnerable, observing that “… the ease and subtlety by which suggestions may be conveyed to, encouraged in, and absorbed by those vulnerable to them as to what is the will of God in relation to their particular actions in particular matters” (at [98], citing Quek v Beggs (1990) 5 BPR 11,761 at 11,761) should not be underestimated.
 In other words, here Walker J confirmed explicitly the relevance of the power of religion and its influence, and how it may have impacted adversely on Mr Ali’s ability to think rationally about the Ali Mudhabara.
-Thus, in her Honour’s view, Mr Ali “placed such a degree of trust and confidence in Mr Derhamy such that the first criterion for undue influence is satisfied.”
-(Fa’agutu at [99].
+Thus, in her Honour’s view, Mr Ali “placed such a degree of trust and confidence in Mr Derhamy such that the first criterion for undue influence is satisfied” (at [99]).
 In other words, religion was at the heart of the relationship and the Ali Mudhabara, and thus was key in establishing undue influence.

 Walker J did confirm that Ms Fa’agutu’s relationship with Mr Derhamy was different from the relationship between Mr Ali and Mr Derhamy as she did not seek Mr Derhamy’s spiritual guidance or support.
-Nevertheless, Ms Fa’agutu ceded power to her husband out of concern for his health and all the decision-making lay with her husband; Mr Derhamy was aware of this.
-As a consequence, Ms Fa’gutu’s will was also overcome, legally, when she signed the Ali Mudharaba.
-(Fa’agutu at [101] – [103]).
+Nevertheless, Ms Fa’agutu ceded power to her husband out of concern for his health and all the decision-making lay with her husband.
+Mr Derhamy was aware of this.
+As a consequence, Ms Fa’gutu’s will was also overborne, legally, when she signed the Ali Mudharaba.
 This meant that Ms Fa’agatu also satisfied the first criterion of undue influence.

-In answer to the second criterion, as to whether the transaction in question required an explanation, her Honour answered simply – “the answer is yes.”
-(Fa’agutu at [105].
-This was because almost all of the couple’s life savings were transferred in to a scheme that was considerably more objectively uncertain than the term deposit at the bank in which they originally had the savings, and the way in which the Ali Mudharaba was agreed led to great concerns.
-This was because of, inter alia, the lack of information provided to the couple; the vague strictures of the investment; and the speed of the agreement.
-All of which meant that the transaction required explanation.
-(Fa’agutu at [105].
+In answer to the second criterion, as to whether the transaction in question required an explanation, her Honour answered simply – “the answer is yes” (at [105]).
+This was because almost all of the couple’s life savings were transferred in to a scheme that was considerably more objectively uncertain than the term deposit at the bank in which they originally had the savings.
+The way in which the Ali Mudharaba was agreed also led to great concerns.
+This was because of, among other things, the lack of information provided to the couple; the vague terms of the investment; and the speed of the agreement.
+All of these factors meant that the transaction required explanation.